Lake McConaughy: Ogallala, Nebraska

 LocationYou can view lots of details at the Official Nebraska Government Website.
 Lake McConaughy is located just north of Ogallala Nebraska.
 It is about 3.5 hours drive time from the Front Range of Colorado just past Colorado's NE corner of the state.

 Lake McConaughy is a great lake due to its' sandy beaches that you can run and walk around barefoot on.
 Due to the great sand and the fact that we want to keep all this sand great, no glass is allowed in the park.
 The sand here is better than on the ocean as you do not even have shells under foot.
 Note that quite a few vehicles get stuck in this soft sand.
 There are local tractors that will pull your stuck vehicle out of the sand and appreciate your monetary contribution to the local ecomony, otherwise you might want to be careful where you drive.
-This lake is great for all kinds of boating, fishing and wind sports.
+This lake is great for all kinds of boating, stand up paddling, fishing and wind sports.

 How did Lake Mac form?